Skip to content

 The client is a standalone program that connects directly to your MCP servers and calls tools programmatically, without VS Code or Copilot.
 Just like VS Code Copilot connects to multiple servers via mcp.json, your client connects to both the workshop server and the APS server over HTTP.
 This is useful for scripting, testing, and as the base for building the agent.

 In Node.js, create a new file called client.js.
 In .NET, create a new file called Client.cs alongside the existing Server.cs and ApsServer.cs.
+In Python, create a new file called client.py.

 text